Discover some simple things you can do to build confidence to bring about meaningful change.

-Ever look at someone and think, “Wow – they’re so together – they really know what they’re doing and where they’re going!”
+Ever looked at someone and thought, “Wow – they’re so together – they know what they’re doing and where they’re going!”

-We want to feel confident and exude it; send a signal that we’re comfortable and assured in whatever we set out to do.
+We want to feel confident and exude it; signal that we’re comfortable and assured in whatever we do.

-How are we supposed to be confident within ourselves, when what we might really feel is fear or anxiety or uncertainty about what we’re doing?
+How are we supposed to be confident within ourselves when what we might feel is fear or anxiety, or uncertainty about what we’re doing?

-Here’s the good news: confidence isn’t something you’re born with you so you either have it or don’t.
+Here’s the good news: confidence isn’t something you’re born with, so you either have it or don’t.

 How to build confidence and create success